Viicos/django-autotyping/README.md

 ## Add type hints to `Apps.get_model` (`DJAS010`)

-A codemod that will add overload to the `Apps.get_model` method, supporting both use cases:
+A codemod that will add overloads to the `Apps.get_model` method, supporting both use cases:

 ```python
 reveal_type(apps.get_model("app_name.ModelName"))  # Revealed type is type[ModelName]